ajahne/blog/_posts/2018-11-27-javascript-array-level-up.md

 //pre-ES6
 function existsInArray(array, value) {
-  //before would use index of
+  //before we would use indexOf
   for (var i = 0; i < array.length; i++) {
     if (array.indexOf(value) !== -1) {
       return true;